sajadmh/google-sheets-wordle/README.md

 }
 ```

-Because writing the feature to see if the checkbox has been checked off, we want to gather the current row (out of 6 rows) that has been checked off and call it `var index`.
+Because we want the script to check if the checkbox has been clicked, we want to gather which row has been checked off (out of the 6).
+We will store this detail in `var index`.
 We also want to specify that the checkbox being checked off is in column BE/#57, where the checkboxes current sit.

 ```
 var index = e.range.getRow();
 var checkboxColumnInt = 57;
 ```

 With these two details, we will refer to the checkbox that is checked off onEdit as `var runBox`: